St Stithians College is a circuit of the Central District of the Methodist Church of Southern Africa.

 The College’s Statement on Spirituality gives expression to our Methodist ethos which underpins and shapes the values of St Stithians.
 Religious Education forms part of the school curriculum.

 The Church stations three chaplains to minister at St Stithians, with allocated responsibilities across the schools.
-Reverend Dan Nkomo is the current Superintendent Chaplain.
+Reverend Jennifer Samdaanis the current Superintendent Chaplain.

 The campus is graced with a beautiful chapel, with its striking stained glass windows designed and installed by the artist Paul Blomkamp.
 Students and staff participate in weekly worship in the chapel.